Y Gwyddorau Cymdeithasol

 Before writing any personal statement you must consider and research:

-- Why do you want to do the course/research?
+- What are your reasons and motivation for applying to study at Cardiff University School of Social Sciences?
+E.g. Why do you want to do the course/research?

-- What is the relevance of your first degree to this study?
+- What is the relevance of your previous qualifications and/or work experience?

 - Telephone:+44 (0)29 2087 4972